Axion induced SUSY breaking and focus point gaugino mediation: Introduction

 An axion with a large decay constant between the unification scale and the Planck scale is one of interesting predictions in string theory~\cite{Svrcek:2006yi}, which solves the strong CP problem in QCD~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}, and is a good candidate for the dark matter (DM) observed today.
 In this paper, we consider a framework where the string axion causes a spontaneous supersymmetry (SUSY) breaking under the condition of the vanishing cosmological constant, via the mechanism of the gravitational SUSY breaking~\cite{Izawa:2010ym}.

-The framework provides a convincing basis of focus point gaugino mediation~\cite{Yanagida:2013ah}~\footnote{We refer reader to~\cite{Feng:1999mn,Feng:1999zg} for an original proposal for a focus point scenario where scalar masses are much larger than gaugino masses, and to~\cite{Feng:2012jfa,Brummer:2013dya,Harigaya:2015iva,Harigaya:2015jba} for recent discussion on focus point scenarios.} with vanishing soft masses for sfermions.
+The framework provides a convincing basis of focus point gaugino mediation~\cite{Yanagida:2013ah}~\footnote{We refer readers to~\cite{Feng:1999mn,Feng:1999zg} for an original proposal for a focus point scenario where scalar masses are much larger than gaugino masses, and to~\cite{Feng:2012jfa,Brummer:2013dya,Harigaya:2015iva,Harigaya:2015jba} for recent discussion on focus point scenarios.} with vanishing soft masses for sfermions at a high energy scale.
 The electroweak symmetry breaking (EWSB) scale is explained with $O(1)$\% tuning between the gaugino mass and the SUSY invariant mass of the Higgs multiplet.
-This is highly non-trivial since there are severe lower bounds on masses of SUSY particles from the Large Hadron Collider (LHC) (see~\cite{Buckley:2016kvr} and references therein) as well as the observed Higgs mass of 125 GeV~\cite{Aad:2012tfa,Chatrchyan:2012xdj}, which requires large stop masses~\cite{Okada:1990gg,Okada:1990vk,Ellis:1990nz,Haber:1990aw}.
-The mild tuning to explain the EWSB scale is achieved with relatively large bino and wino masses compared to a gluino mass at a high energy scale. \footnote{ The importance of the non-universal gaugino masses to reduce the fine-tuning has been noticed in Refs.~\cite{Kane:1998im, BasteroGil:1999gu, Abe:2007kf, Martin:2007gf, Horton:2009ed, Younkin:2012ui, Gogoladze:2012yf}.} In our setup, the mass ratios of the gauginos are fixed at the Planck or string scale by the anomaly coefficients of the shift symmetry, i.e. integer numbers.
+This is highly non-trivial since there are severe lower bounds on the masses of SUSY particles from the Large Hadron Collider (LHC) \cite{Buckley:2016kvr,CMS:2019zmd, ATLAS:2020syg,ATLAS:2021hza} as well as the observed Higgs mass of 125 GeV~\cite{Aad:2012tfa,Chatrchyan:2012xdj}, which requires large stop masses~\cite{Okada:1990gg,Okada:1990vk,Ellis:1990nz,Haber:1990aw}.
+The mild tuning to explain the EWSB scale is achieved with relatively large bino and wino masses compared to a gluino mass at a high energy scale. \footnote{ The importance of the non-universal gaugino masses to reduce the fine-tuning has been noticed in Refs.~\cite{Kane:1998im, BasteroGil:1999gu, Abe:2007kf, Martin:2007gf, Horton:2009ed, Younkin:2012ui, Gogoladze:2012yf}.} In our setup, the mass ratios of the gauginos are fixed at the Planck or string scale by the anomaly coefficients of the shift symmetry, i.e., integer numbers.

-From the view point of minimality the framework would be also attractive: a single chiral multiplet, an axion multiplet, is responsible for the SUSY breaking, its mediation to the standard model sector at a high energy scale with focus point gaugino mediation, dark matter, and a solution to the strong CP problem.
+The framework would be also attractive from the view point of minimality; a single chiral multiplet, an axion multiplet, is responsible for SUSY breaking, its mediation to the standard model sector at a high energy scale with focus point gaugino mediation, dark matter, and a solution to the strong CP problem.